racesingh/varunsingh23/README.md

 - 👋 Hi, I’m Varun @vs-js
-- 👀 I’m interested in buidling websites, books, coding, stocks
+- 👀 I’m interested in buidling websites, books, coding and stocks
-- 🌱 I’m currently learning HTML, CSS & Javascript
+- 🌱 I’m currently learning Javascript based frameworks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...